|

 There are two primary types of dog traits on ShowDog.Com, breed standard traits and pure traits.
 For breed standard traits, you want your dog to be as close to a 10 a possible.
 Anything higher or lower is a deviation from the breed standard and frowned upon in the show ring.
-Remember, a 10 for one breed doesn't mean the same thing as a 10 for another breed, it is based on the individual breed standard with 10 being inline with the breed standard.
+Remember, a 10 for one breed isn't the same real size as a 10 for another breed, it is based on the individual breed standard with 10 being inline with the breed standard.

 Example